 I am currently on Day 11 of my menstrual cycle, having come off my menses on Day 7.
 I will start the diet tomorrow, today being the planning/ research day.

 Many female hormone imbalances, according to my research, can be corrected by a very healthy lifestyle.
 Your sexual and reproductive health is one of the very first things to be compromised when your body is out of balance.
 Thus good sex hormone function and the absence of menstrual and other hormonal difficulties can be taken as a sign of good health.
 On the other hand, the sex hormones are key to staying young and feeling youthful and energetic, so it is well worth putting your attention to a hormone balancing diet and lifestyle.

 Below is a list of methods I plan to use to overcome menstrual cramps.
 I am hoping it will take two months or less to get some good results on this diet plan.
 In the end of this article you will find a link to detailed diary notes.

-Please note that I have planned this hormone-balancing-diet in view of my own health situation and challenges and juice fasting or specific superfoods or supplements may not be suitable for you.
+Please note that I have planned this hormone-balancing-diet in view of my own health situation and challenges whereas juice fasting or specific superfoods or supplements may not be suitable for you, because everyone's body and health situation is different.
 Please consult your doctor and a nutritionist first if you wish to try a similar approach yourself.

 - Green juice fast in the beginning, 1-3 weeks duration.
 Including some fats and supplements.